perwin/pyimfit/README.md

 ## Requirements and Installation

-PyImfit is designed to work with modern versions of Python 3 (3.8 or later); no support for Python 2 is planned.
+PyImfit is designed to work with modern versions of Python 3 (3.8 or later on Linux and Intel macOS; 3.10 or later on Apple Silicon macOS); no support for Python 2 is planned.

 ### Standard installation via pip: macOS